Eddwal/skunkworks-scouting-serverless/README.md

    ```
    Replacing the year and the event name with the current info

+   You can also seed an event with randomly generated match scouting data sets, with example scripts existing for 2025 and 2026 in `scripts/`

 ## Firebase & Architecture

 ### Database Structure
 The application uses a **Cloud Firestore** document DB structured around events:
 - `events/{eventId}`: Stores metadata for a given competition (e.g., 2026wasam).
-- `events/{eventId}/matches/{matchKey}`: Stores the raw individual match scouting reports submitted for that match.
+- `events/{eventId}/matches/{matchKey}`: Stores the metadata imported from TBA for a match and the raw match scouting reports submitted for that match.
 - `events/{eventId}/teams/{teamId}`: This contains all data collected for a given team, including match scout data and pit scout data
-  - `robot` & `capabilities`: Contains the data collected directly from Pit Scouting.
+  - `robot` & `capabilities`: Contains the data collected from Pit Scouting.
   - `analytics`: Contains the aggregated stats calculated from all Match Scouting reports.

 ### How Analytics Work